NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 - avoiding oral sex.
 The herpes virus can spread from the lips to the membranes lining the genitals, leading to genital herpes.

 Newborn babies under the age of 8 weeks are particularly at risk because their immune system hasn’t had time to develop.
-Parents who have a cold sore should take care not to kiss the baby or put the baby’s pacifier in their own mouth.
+People who have a cold sore should take care not to kiss the baby or put the baby’s pacifier in their own mouth.
 They should also wash their hands regularly and make sure that the baby doesn't accidentally touch their cold sore.

 Treatment